mastodon-sc/mastodon-deep-lineage/doc/dimensionalityreduction/readme.md

 To apply it to your data, use the menu `Plugins > Compute Feature > Dimensionality reduction > UMAP`.
 Select the table whose features should be dimensionality reduced.
 Currently, the Spot and the BranchSpot table are supported.
 Next, select the feature + feature projections that should be dimensionality reduced.
+Prefer to select features, which describe the phenotype (size, shape, speed, number of neighbors, etc.).
+Only select positional features (e.g. centroid, coordinates, timeframe) if the position of cells within the image are descriptive for the phenotype.

 ![umap_dialog.png](umap_dialog.png)